hoangduytran/blender-manual/manual/editors/preferences/extensions.rst

 Install
 =======

-They are differnt ways to install an extension:
+They are different ways to install an extension:

-* **Install from the Website**: by dragging the installation URL into Blender.
+* **Install from the Website**: Drag the installation URL into Blender.
-* **Install from Clipboard**: the URL should be copied from the download link on the website.
+* **Install from Clipboard**: Copy the URL from the download link on the website.
 * **Install from Blender**: From Blender search for the extension name and click on Install.
 * **Install from Disk**: For packages saved locally (advanced option, from the Settings menu).